Skip to main content

 Pre 1 July 2024 criteria for the Graduate visa program

-Broadly speaking, the common requirements for this visa are:
+Broadly speaking, the common requirements for this visa previously were:

 1. be in Australia;